School-of-Code-HQ/recap_ui-ux_week-3/README.md

 Next week, we'll be delving into NodeJS, which allows us to run JavaScript outside the browser - exciting!

-To make sure you're ready to go for this, [click here](https://nodejs.org/en/download/) and download and install the LTS (long-term support) version of Node for your operating system and install it.
+To make sure you're ready to go for this, [click here](https://nodejs.org/en/download/) and download and install the LTS (long-term support) version of Node for your operating system.

 ## Mindset - from Joseph